 Select a WordPress Theme

 As per studio press, if you consider that your website is a car, WordPress would be the engine of that car and the theme would be the body of that car.

 Themes are a collection of files, which determine the graphical display & design of your website.
 These files are called templates, which can greatly improve the feel and look of your website.

-Themes control following elements of your website:
+Themes control the following elements of your website:

 - Font size

-- Colors on your website
+- Colors scheme

 How to Install a WordPress Theme

 Installing a WordPress theme is easier than it sounds.
 All you have to do is: